 These loans are back by the federal government.
 Credit checks are not required.
 An origination fee of 1.073% is charged by the U. S. Department of Education and is paid from the loan disbursement.
 There are two types of Stafford Loans: subsidized and unsubsidized.
 Students must have a financial need and able to complete their program of study within 150% of the time needed to complete the program in order to receive a subsidized Stafford Loan.
 The U.S. Department of Education will pay the interest on a subsidized Stafford Loan during certain enrollment periods.
 Graduate students are not eligible for subsidized Stafford Loans.
-Currently all federal subsidized student loans undergrads have a fixed interest rate of 4.66%.
 The interest rate is subject to change.

 Federal unsubsidized loans will charge interest while in school.
 The interest can either be paid or applied to the principle.
-Currently, unsubsidized loans have a fixed interest rate of 4.66%.
 The interest rate is subject to change.

 Federal Stafford Loans have yearly limits.
 The limits are: